Sara Scott was named executive director of the Center for Legal Inclusiveness on TK DATE.

 But I believe that organizations like CLI have always been at the forefront of these issues.
 And it’s time for us to reclaim our birthright, so to speak, and get back to basics and become the organization that we have always been seen as in leading the pack.

-LAW WEEK: Are there any areas or aspects of the profession where you think there has been improvement since you entered it?
+LWC: Are there any areas or aspects of the profession where you think there has been improvement since you entered it?

-SCOTT: Let me be clear, there has been a lot of improvement.
+SS: Let me be clear, there has been a lot of improvement.
 People are understanding that diversity and inclusivity go together like peanut butter and jelly.
 There is a general, in my view, adoption of those two things.
 So, I definitely believe that there’s been a ton of progress made.

 When I said that I was worried about Denver and worried about what was going on in the legal realm more generally, it was about the numbers.
 The number of minorities who live in Denver have become less and less.

-And the other thing that we really need to do, is we need to expand our notions of inclusivity to include not only the stereotypical kind of disenfranchised groups that we always seem to look at, but look at ageism and looking at disability, look at expanding what it is that we’re talking about here, because that’s what inclusivity is.
+And the other thing that we really need to do is we need to expand our notions of inclusivity to include not only the stereotypical kind of disenfranchised groups that we always seem to look at, but looking at ageism and looking at disability, looking at expanding what it is that we’re talking about here, because that’s what inclusivity is.
 It’s not just about black people, brown people — it’s bigger than that.
 And it’s bigger than that in that it includes white people.
 And in fact, having white people at the table as stakeholders is paramount to getting our message out to making any sort of progress and to being ambassadors to what it is that we’re trying to do here.

-LAW WEEK: What sort of role do you want white people or people with privilege to play in helping CLI reach its goals?
+LWC: What sort of role do you want white people or people with privilege to play in helping CLI reach its goals?

-SCOTT: Well, first of all, I want them to know that they have a seat at the table.
+Well, first of all, I want them to know that they have a seat at the table.
 And that not only do they have a seat at the table, but we want them to speak.
-And we want them to not be afraid to raise their voices, and we need to create a safe place, from a psychological perspective, where they are able to talk about these difficult issues.
+We want them to dance.
+And we want them to not be afraid to raise their voices and we need to create a safe place, from a psychological perspective, where they are able to talk about these difficult issues.
 So, with respect to white people, I want them to be a part of our organization just as much as I want people of color to be part of our organization.
 The Civil Rights Movement couldn’t do it without the Jewish community and other white allies, and we certainly can’t and don’t want to do it just as people of color, and I certainly don’t want an organization that is not inclusive in that way.

-LAW WEEK: As we face potentially another period of cuts in jobs, or even just hiring freezes, do you have any thoughts or advice on fostering diversity and inclusiveness while law firms or companies might be more worried about their bottom line and not prioritizing those things?
+LWC: As we face potentially another period of cuts in jobs, or even just hiring freezes, do you have any thoughts or advice on fostering diversity and inclusiveness while law firms or companies might be more worried about their bottom line and not prioritizing those things?

-SCOTT: When you’re looking at who you may have to furlough or may have to lay off, I think that looking at those individuals from an inclusive perspective is really, really important.
+SS: I think that when you’re looking at who you may have to furlough or may have to lay off, I think that looking at those individuals from an inclusive perspective is really, really important.

-Many times we have what someone would call a big job or managerial position, and they might stereotypically — and not even knowing that they’re doing it but do it in an unconscious way —think oh, this job is best fit for a white male and perhaps may not be thinking of a black woman who may better fill that role.
+Many times we have what someone would call a big job or managerial position, and they might stereotypically — and not even knowing that they’re doing it but do it in an unconscious way — think oh, this job is best fit for a white male and perhaps may not be thinking of a black woman who may better fill that role.
 And so, I think really looking at individuals as individuals and not as groups, I think, is very, very, very important when you’re looking at who to let go of if in fact you have to do that.
 It would be very sad if we saw a disproportionate number of diverse employees let go as part of what may happen with the coronavirus.

 So what advice do I have?
 First is looking at these individuals through an inclusivity lens, and when you do that, you look at the whole picture.